Treatment of addictions isn’t working… there I said it!

 - 95% increase in deaths caused by heroin

 The numbers are staggering!
-Clearly money invested into the research and treatment of diseases yields a positive return, so why isn’t the money being thrown at addiction research providing the same results?
+Clearly money invested in the research and treatment of diseases yields a positive return, so why isn’t the money being thrown at addiction research providing the same results?

 Maybe, just maybe, addiction isn’t a disease.